🗃️Bibliography

 https://unfccc.int/fr/a-propos-des-ndcs/l-accord-de-parisarrow-up-right

-The Paris Agreement, adopted on 12 December 2015 and entering into force on 4 November 2016, is an international treaty on mitigation and adaptation to climate change, as well as on providing sufficient finance for them.
-It aims to keep global warming “well below 2°C compared to pre-industrial levels” and, if possible, to “pursue efforts to limit the temperature increase to 1.5°C” by the end of the century.
+The Paris Agreement, adopted on December 12, 2015, and entered into force on November 4, 2016, is an international treaty on mitigation and adaptation to climate change, as well as on their adequate financing.
+It aims to keep global warming "well below 2°C compared to pre-industrial levels" and, if possible, to "pursue efforts to limit the temperature increase to 1.5°C" by the end of the century.

-In 2021, 193 members of the United Nations Framework Convention on Climate Change (UNFCCC) were part of the agreement.
+In 2021, 193 members of the United Nations Framework Convention on Climate Change (UNFCCC) were party to the agreement.

 https://www.efrag.org/Activities/2010051123028442/Sustainability-reporting-standards-roadmaparrow-up-right

 Corporate Sustainability Reporting Directive.
-European directive setting new non-financial reporting standards and obligations.
-It has been applicable since 1 January 2024.
+European directive setting new standards and extra-financial reporting obligations.
+It has been applicable since January 1, 2024.

 https://www.legifrance.gouv.fr/jorf/id/JORFTEXT000048519395arrow-up-right

-Theordinance n° 2023-1142 of 6 December 2023 relates to the publication and certification of sustainability information and to the environmental, social and corporate governance obligations of commercial companies in France.
+Theordinance No. 2023-1142 of December 6, 2023 relates to the publication and certification of sustainability information and to the environmental, social and corporate governance obligations of commercial companies in France.

 https://www.legifrance.gouv.fr/loda/id/JORFTEXT000031974429arrow-up-right